PERFORMANCE MANAGEMENT DONE RIGHT

 an all-encompassing solution to Performance Management.
 Why is this so difficult?
 We have to realize that Performance management isn’t and can’t just be a periodic performance review meeting, with each employee, to discuss their performance.
 It needs to address the company’s overall strategy from the ground up.
 At BridgePort Digital, we have developed

-and tested a metric based strategy that is taking the world by a storm.
+and tested a metric based strategy that is taking the world by storm.

 Let’s explain.
-The number of “Knowledge worker” employees keep growing.
+The number of “Knowledge Worker” employees keeps growing.
 60% of the US workforce are knowledge workers, up 20% since the 1970s.
 What makes someone a knowledge worker?
-An employee is classified as a knowledge worker if he knows more about his specialty than his superiors.
+An employee is classified as a knowledge worker the employee knows more about his specialty than his superiors.
 These workers don’t produce a material object, they use their experience and expertise to produce decisions.